Cannabis Cultivation in Atlantic Canada with a Global Perspective

 George Smitherman — Senior Vice President of Corporate Affairs

 George Smitherman is Biome’s SVP of Corporate Affairs, a position that leverages his extensive experience in regulatory and health policy.
-He is also a director of THC BioMed Intl Ltd. and Global UAV Technologies Ltd. He was the Principal and Chairman of G&G Global Solutions from April 2011 until April 2014.
+He is also a director of THC BioMed Intl Ltd. and Ceylon Graphite Corp.
+He was the Principal and Chairman of G&G Global Solutions from April 2011 until April 2014.
 Smitherman was formerly the CEO and a director of Alta Vista Ventures Ltd.

 During a 12-year career in politics, Smitherman has held several key positions in the Ontario Government, including Minister of Health and Deputy Premier.
 He is an advocate for renewable energy and a noted expert on energy and infrastructure policy.
 His tenure as Ontario’s Minister of Energy & Infrastructure was distinguished by the seminal Green Energy Act.
-He serves as a Member of Advisory Board at Inerjys Ventures Inc. He was also a candidate for the mayoralty of Toronto.
+He was also a candidate for the mayoralty of Toronto.

 Mark Lievonen, C.M., LLD — Director